-Again it depends on the mail software.
+Again it depends on your email software.
 You may need to click 'Reply All' and delete all recipients other than the Forum address.
 If your reply goes to more than three addresses, it will be held by the forum server as suspected 'spam' until released by the Forum manager.
 This may lead to a 24 hour or longer delay in it appearing.

 If a copy of the message or reply comes back to you then it has gone to the Forum, as of course you are a member of the Forum.

 When you apply to join the Forum your application does not get processed immediately.
-It is passed to the Forum maintainer (currently John Marsden) who confirms that it is OK for you to join.
-So you have to wait for the Forum maintainer to read and deal with their e-mail.
+It is passed to the Forum moderator who will confirm that you are eligible to join.
+So you have to wait for the Forum moderator to read and deal with their e-mail.
 In the worst case this may take 3-4 days.

 This procedure is if you wish to permanently unsubscribe, if you are only wanting to stop receiving mail temporarily you simply change "Mail delivery" in Edit Options from Enabled to Disabled.
-To unsubscribe CLICK HERE.
-Scroll to the bottom of the page and enter your subscription e-mail address in the box provided (unsubscribe or edit options) Then press the button, another page will appear with a second unsubscribe button, press this as well and that is the process completed.
+CLICK HERE for full instructions on how to leave the Forum permanently.

 If you receive no messages this could be due to a number of reasons e.g A full mailbox or other problems related to the member rather than MLFHS.
 The Forum may try to send but may suspend deliveries if messages are repeatedly bounced.
 Also another possibility could be due to the members subscription having lapsed, though we usually warn before a purge of this nature.